Nirim: History

-After the war, the IDF wanted the site because of its strategic location, while the kibbutzniks wanted to move north, to the line of 200 millimeters of rain a year, so the kibbutz moved some 12 kilometers northeast to its present location, next to the site of an ancient synagogue at Horvat Maon.

 During the Mapam split of 1952, Moshe Sneh's supporters were banished from the kibbutz.
 Until 1956, it was targeted by Fedayeen attacks from the Gaza Strip.

-Since 2000, Nirim has been hit by Qassam rockets fired from the Gaza Strip.
+From 2000, Nirim began to be hit by Qassam rockets fired from the Gaza Strip.
 After Israel's launching of Operation Cast Lead, in January 2009, most of Nirim's members, as well as other villages near the Gaza Strip, were evacuated.
 Dozens of families from Nirim stayed at kibbutz Mishmar HaEmek in the Jezreel Valley for a month, until the end of the operation.

+While kibbutznicks still work in the kibbutz, in the agricultural and social branches, many work outside in professions including education, psychology, academia, engineering, hi-tech, medical, agriculture and more.
+The kibbutz society maintains an active cultural and social life within their desert setting, which they have made bloom.
+In 2011 Kibbutz Nirim transformed from being a totally socialistic model to one of the "renewing kibbutz", which preserves the reciprocal support and responsibility ideology.

 On August 26, 2014, on the last day of Operation Protective Edge, the head of security, Ze'ev "Ze'evik" Etzion and the assistant head of security Shachar Melamed, were killed in a rocket attack.
 They were both working with a team of electricians and other kibbutz members, attempting to reinstate the electricity to the community after the high voltage tower that supplied electricity to the whole kibbutz was hit by a rocket earlier the same day.
-The same rocket attack that killed Ze'evik and Shachar, blew off the legs of Gadi Yarkoni, who has since been elected mayor of the Eshkol Regional Council, and currently serving his second term.
+The same rocket attack that killed Ze'evik and Shachar, blew off the legs of Gadi Yarkoni, who was subsequently elected mayor of the Eshkol Regional Council.

-October 2023 Hamas-led attack
+October 2023 attack

 Nirim was one of the Israeli villages attacked by Hamas forces in the October 7 attacks.
 At least five people were killed in the attack and many were injured.
-Some members of the kibbutz were kidnapped to Gaza.
-About seven hours after the forces entered the kibbutz, IDF soldiers killed nine Hamas fighters that were still there.
+Five members of the kibbutz were kidnapped and taken hostage to Gaza, two of which died in captivity.
+About seven hours after the forces entered the kibbutz, IDF soldiers killed nine Hamas fighters who were still there.
 The Hamas forces inflicted significant damage upon the kibbutz.

-In response, a crowdfunding initiative was initiated to support the kibbutz's restoration, amassing over half a million shekels within just a few days.
+In response, a crowdfunding initiative was initiated to support the kibbutz's restoration, raising over half a million shekels within just a few days.